ellisztamas/faps/docs/tutorials/07_dealing_with_multiple_half-sib_families.rst

     Populating the interactive namespace from numpy and matplotlib

-For simplicity, let's restrict the progeny to those offspring belonging to three maternal families.
+For simplicity, let’s restrict the progeny to those offspring belonging to three maternal families.

 .. code:: ipython3